Odie Pet Insurance Announces $3 Million Funding Round and Expands Executive Team

 "Over the past few years, we've seen a tremendous increase in pet ownership, which has led to unprecedented momentum and higher demand for the product via new distribution outlets, strategic partnerships, and embedded offerings," said Miles Thorson, Co-Founder and CEO of Odie Pet Insurance.
 "Our vision is to enable pet parents to have more control over their finances and the overall wellness of their pets."

 "I believe we have a unique opportunity to offer a differentiated insurance product to a generation that is consistently looking for flexibility and relatability.
-I am beyond excited to continue to watch the company grow through expansion of its systems, partnerships, and key hires."
+I am excited to partner with RedBird and grow the company through the expansion of its systems, partnerships, and key hires."

 For more information, visit www.getodie.com.